Professional wildlife artist Alison Nicholls offers an insight into a typical day on an art safari in the Klaserie Nature Reserve.

 I use a lot of simple shapes to start my sketches, like circles for the body and shoulders of the elephant.
 Although there are many materials suitable for sketching wildlife, an HB pencil and sketching paper are the perfect choice to start with.

-After my demonstration, we climbed aboard the game vehicle and set off into the bush, which was extremely dry in 2016 due to the drought afflicting Southern Africa.
+After my demonstration, we climbed aboard the game drive vehicle and set off into the bush, which was extremely dry in 2016 due to the drought afflicting Southern Africa.
 As we drove, we searched for animals, keeping our paper and pencils at the ready.

-The great thing about going on safari is that you never know what you might see.
+The great thing about going on an art safari is that you never know what you might see.
 Finding lions is always exciting because they are often fairly stationary during the day, which makes them great sketching subjects.

 Elephants are also great to watch and sketch!